duerrp/pyexperiment/README.rst

 Feel free to start a discussion on the
 `issues <https://github.com/duerrp/pyexperiment/issues>`__ page.

-For documentation, see the automatically generated pages `here
+For more documentation, see the automatically generated pages `here
 <https://pyexperiment.readthedocs.org>`__.
 For usage examples, check
 the `examples
 <https://github.com/duerrp/pyexperiment/tree/master/examples>`__